bacoords/cb-custom-modules/readme.txt

 == Changelog ==

-= 1.3.1 =
+= 1.3.3 =
-* Update to fix bug with new module: Legend
+* Update to fix bugs with new module: Legend

 = 1.3 =
 * Update to branding